xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## Are You Stubborn?

-As mentioned above, whether someone is considered as stubborn or not depends on different perspectives.
+As mentioned above, whether someone is considered stubborn or not depends on varying perspectives.

 So when someone accuses you of being stubborn, it's up to you to decide whether or not that's true.
 Do you have valid reasoning to back up your stance?